AI for Enterprise. Definition, Use Cases, and Benefits

 • Enterprise-grade scalability - AI tools for enterprises can handle vast amounts of data, thousands of users across global operations, and multiple complex enterprise operations.
 They can be easily scaled up to accommodate the growing needs of the business and incorporate additional users, data, and workflows with no slowdowns or downtime.

-• High flexibility - enterprise AI is highly flexible and can adapt in real-time to changing business needs, organizational goals, market trends, and other changes thanks to AI’s ability to continuously learn from new data.
+• High flexibility - enterprise-grade AI is highly flexible and can adapt in real-time to changing business needs, organizational goals, market trends, and other changes thanks to AI’s ability to continuously learn from new data.

 • Enterprise-grade compliance - enterprises need to adhere to rigorous industry regulations such as GDPR or HIPAA, strict protection, and data governance standards.
 Large organizations typically operate in many different markets across the globe which might have different regulations (for example, USA vs. EU data protection policies).
 Enterprise AI offers compliance on the enterprise level, making sure businesses follow all the regulations, no matter how many markets they operate in.